pandoc-ext/fonts-and-alignment/test/input.md

 ```

 ::: {pfa-font-color="DarkSlateGrey"}
-The fenced Div defines _DarkSlateGrey_ as the default text color for this block.
+The Fenced Div defines _DarkSlateGrey_ as the default text color for this block.

 [This Bracketed Span overrides the inherited color to _tomato_.]{pfa-font-color="tomato"}